Discipline (instrument of penance)

 A discipline with seven cords lying on top of the Raccolta, a Catholic prayer book containing several acts of reparation, and other devotions.
 Beside it are several sacramentals: a rosary, the Fivefold Scapular, a crucifix, and a phial of holy oil of Saint Philomena.

-A discipline is a small scourge (whip) used as an instrument of penance by certain members of some Christian denominations (including Roman Catholics, Anglicans, among others) in the spiritual discipline known as mortification of the flesh.
+A discipline is a small scourge (whip) used as an instrument of penance by certain members of some Christian denominations (including Roman Catholics, Lutherans, Anglicans, among others) in the spiritual discipline known as mortification of the flesh.

-Many disciplines comprise seven cords, symbolizing the seven deadly sins and seven virtues.
+Many disciplines are composed of seven cords, symbolizing the seven deadly sins and seven virtues.
 They also often contain three knots on each cord, representing the number of days Jesus Christ remained in the tomb after bearing the sins of humanity.
 Those who use the discipline often do so during the penitential season of Lent, but others use it on other occasions, and even every day.